 Loaves & Fishes is a 501(c)(3) nonprofit, nondenominational organization founded and operated by local religious congregations and community organizations.
 Since 1975, Loaves & Fishes has responded to the problem of growing hunger in Mecklenburg County, North Carolina and continues to expand to meet that need.

-Through a network of 20 emergency food pantries located throughout Mecklenburg County, Loaves & Fishes provides a week’s supply of groceries to families and individuals experiencing a short term crisis.
+Through a network of over 30 emergency food pantries located throughout Mecklenburg County, Loaves & Fishes provides a week’s supply of groceries to families and individuals experiencing a short term crisis.

 At the height of the recession Loaves & Fishes feeds 126,803 people.

 During the recession, Loaves & Fishes’ Board of Directors votes to lower the wait for clients between pantry visits from 60 to 30 days.

 Loaves & Fishes expands to 6 pantries and feeds 20,000 people.

 Mecklenburg Co.
 Council Boy Scouts of America’s Scouting for Food drive collects a record breaking 260,000 pounds of food.

 Loaves & Fishes sees a return to pre-recession levels, providing a week’s supply of groceries to 78,602 people.
 48% are children.